moiddar/Pushing-SQL-to-its-Limits/README.md

 <br>

 ### High Level Summary
-We're going to be pushing SQL (Snowflake) to its limits by applying advanced analytic techniques that are better suited for languages like Python or R. Applying them in SQL forces us to gain a deeper understanding of any algorithms we use instead of relying on pre-built libraries or funcitons.
+We're going to be pushing SQL (Snowflake) to its limits by applying advanced analytic techniques that are better suited for languages like Python or R. Applying them in SQL forces us to gain a deeper understanding of any algorithms we use instead of relying on pre-built libraries or functions.
 It'll also improve our day to day SQL ability the same way intense exercise at the gym can make day to day stuff like climbing a flight of stairs easier.
 There's also several use cases where working directly in SQL is faster and cheaper than developing infrastructure for other languages.
 <br>

-We will conduct an Exploratory Data Analysis and implement an Associate Rule Learning Algorithm (Equivelence Class Clustering and bottom-up Lattice Traversal).
+We will conduct an Exploratory Data Analysis and implement an Associate Rule Learning Algorithm (Equivalence Class Clustering and bottom-up Lattice Traversal).
 <br>

 The dataset we're using is a sample of real transaction data from a Brazilian E-Commerce Site.
 <br>

 In the EDA, we focused on logistics, inspired by how Amazon dominated the competition by mastering shipping and distribution.
 We spotted that our customers were generally clustered around two cities: São Paulo and Fortaleza.
 Our sellers, on the other hand, were mostly in São Paulo.
 This meant the customers in Fortaleza experienced long shipping times of ¬18 days.
-Our reccomendation was to open a distribution centre closer to Fortaleza to reduce that average shipping time by 78% to only 4 days.
+Our recommendation was to open a distribution centre closer to Fortaleza to reduce that average shipping time by 78% to only 4 days.
 <br>

 When you order pizza from dominos, before you can checkout you're shown a pop up with items that they think you'd like based on what you've already added to your cart.
 Product recommendations are a highly effective cross selling technique that 54% of retailers say is the key driver of AOV with 75% of customers more likely to purchase based on personalized recommendations [Liefsight.io].
 We applied the ECLAT algorithm to create product recommendations for our store.
-Our top 3 recommendations are: bed, bath, and tables when furniture decor is purchased; cool stuff when baby products are purchased; and toys when baby products are purchased.
+Our top 3 recommendations are: bed, bath, and tables when furniture décor is purchased; cool stuff when baby products are purchased; and toys when baby products are purchased.
 <br>
 <br>
 <br>